symphonylyh/3D/Synthesis3D/notes/synthesis_guide/synthesis.md

 * Step 3: Fabricate Level-of-Detail (LOD) Model (Blender)
 * Step 4: Import to Unity

-After the steps above, the synthetic data generation in Unity requires the following major tasks:

-* Step 1: Instantiation of Rock Models
-* Step 2: Stockpile Generation by Gravity Falling
-* Step 3: Multi-View Image Data Generation by Programming Camera Movement
-* Step 4: 3D Point Cloud Data Generation by Ray Casting
-* Step 5: Export Synthetic Data

-## Export Reconstructed Rock Models from Metashape
+### Export Reconstructed Rock Models from Metashape

 Which data format is the most suitable?
 The Autodesk FBX file format is a popular 3D data interchange format utilized between 3D editors and graphics engines.
 Unity generally takes .fbx or .obj as mesh model.
 MeshLab can import but cannot export .fbx. .fbx model is more compressed than .obj model.
 As a result, I choose .fbx as the protocol format between Metashap & Meshlab as well as between Blender & Unity, and choose .obj as the protocol format between MeshLab & Blender.